rbbrdckybk/dream-factory-prompt-files/README.md

-# dream-factory-prompt-files
+# Dream Factory Prompt Files
-Some interesting prompt files for Dream Factory.
+Some interesting prompt files for use with [Dream Factory](https://github.com/rbbrdckybk/dream-factory).